- What is the current support level of EDG grant?

 - OverseasMarketingPresence [now known as Market Readiness Assistance (MRA) Grant]

 If your business can benefit from enhancing capabilities in these areas and your company is eligible then speak with a certified consultant to help you apply quickly.

 Eligible Small and Medium Enterprises (SMEs) can get up to 50% grant on qualifying costs.

 - What is the maximum amount I can apply?

 Technically, there is no cap.
-However, the amount is directly correlated to your annual turnover, where less than 70% of the project cost is approved (based on CDG experience).
+However, the amount is directly correlated to your annual turnover.
+This is strictly based on our experience.